kubernetes-sigs/cluster-api/docs/book/src/developer/core/controllers/machine.md

 ![](../../../images/cluster-admission-machine-controller.png)

-After the machine controller sets the OwnerReferences on the associated objects, it waits for the bootstrap and infrastructure objects referenced by the machine to have the `Status.Ready` field set to `true`.
-When the infrastructure object is ready, the machine controller will attempt to read its `Spec.ProviderID` and copy it into `Machine.Spec.ProviderID`.
+After the machine controller sets the OwnerReferences on the associated objects, it waits for the bootstrap and infrastructure objects referenced by the machine to have the `Status.initialization.dataSecretCreated` field set to `true`.
+When the infrastructure object reports `Status.initialization.provisioned`, the machine controller will attempt to read its `Spec.ProviderID` and copy it into `Machine.Spec.ProviderID`.

 The machine controller uses the kubeconfig for the new workload cluster to watch new nodes coming up.
-When a node appears with `Node.Spec.ProviderID` matching `Machine.Spec.ProviderID`, the machine controller transitions the associated machine into the `Provisioned` state.
-When the infrastructure ref is also `Ready`, the machine controller marks the machine as `Running`.
+When a node appears with `Node.Spec.ProviderID` matching `Machine.Spec.ProviderID`, the machine controller transitions the associated machine into the `Running` state.

 The following schema goes through machine phases and interactions with InfraMachine and BootstrapConfig happening at each step.